maybebyte/anthesis/why-self-host.md

 privacy/user rights for software that respects these values.
-That is to say, [Libreoffice](https://www.libreoffice.org/) instead of Microsoft Office, [Jitsi](https://jitsi.org/) instead of Zoom, [Tor Browser](https://www.torproject.org/) instead of proprietary browsers, and so on.
+That is to say, [Libreoffice](https://www.libreoffice.org/) instead of Microsoft Office, [Jitsi](https://jitsi.org/) instead of Zoom, [Tor Browser](https://www.torproject.org/) instead of a proprietary browser, and so on.

 Bear in mind that this process doesn't have to be all or